 One of the big challenges parents of children with severe CP face is the cost of wheelchairs.
 It’s not a one-time purchase.
 As their child grows, they soon outgrow the wheelchair, and wheelchairs are not cheap.

-One lucky six-year-old got a gift from the local community of a new wheelchair after he outgrew his old one, NBC 4 Washington reports.
+One lucky six-year-old got a gift from the local community, a new wheelchair after he outgrew his old one, NBC 4 Washington reports.

-Abenezer has reason to smile after his classmates at Ashburton Elementary in Montgomery County with a new wheelchair.
+Abraham has reason to smile after his classmates at Ashburton Elementary in Montgomery County surprised him with a new wheelchair.
 He had one before, but it was a hand-me-down that he was outgrowing fast.
 It didn’t even have his name on it.

 When a paraeducator saw the wheelchair and the boy’s struggles with it, he knew he had to do something.
 So he started a fundraiser.
 In less than 24 hours, the community managed to raise the money for the new chair.